preetham-p-m/Reactivities/README.md

 Make `API` project as `startup` project and run `API` project

+### Photo upload feature

+For Photo upload feature to work create a Cloudinary Account and fill the details in appsettings.json file present api project

 ## Run UI Application

 Navigate to client-app using the below command